 9.9.
 Submit work in the format and by the method explained in the Enrolment pack.

 9.10.
 Ensure that your IT and software equipment works efficiently so that you can participate in the course(s).
 All our course files are created in standard Windows Microsoft software and can all be opened, and / or played.
 We cannot accept responsibility if your IT system does not open them, or play them.
 If files will not open or play, this is because of problems at your end such as incompatible software, broken file associations, or firewalls and other programs, etc, that are blocking access.
 We cannot provide IT support for these issues, though we may advise when we can.

 9.11.
 Keep in contact with your tutor by using the Online Learning Area’s contact system only, without making unnecessary demands upon his or her time.
 We only provide tutorial support for our course materials and directly related issues such as careers / job / work advice.
 While our tutors will try to help with other queries, this is entirely at their discretion.
 Tutors will only respond to messages sent via the OLA.
 They do not engage in social media contact with learners.

 9.12.
 Treat our staff and tutors with courtesy and respect.
-We have a zero tolerance policy on rudeness and will exclude you from the course(s) if it occurs.
+We have a zero tolerance policy on rudeness and will exclude you from the course(s) without refund of fees, if it occurs.